EQMS for Life Sciences in the 2020s

 Even as these trends become a reality, what is the fundamental role of an EQMS from a quality leader perspective?
 The quality leader is looking at deriving the following impact from using an EQMS:

-- Drive Efficiency & Automate key quality and compliance processes
+- Drive efficiency and automate key quality and compliance processes

 - Scalable solution, as the business needs/scale of operations change